-Be assured that the Safe Sanctuary Task Force, as instructed by council, is working diligently to develop a plan for the gradual re-opening of the church building at such time as it is deemed safe to do so.
+Be assured that the Safe Sanctuary Task Force continues to work diligently planning for the gradual re-opening of the church building at such time as it is deemed safe to do so.
 We are participating in webinars, consulting with FEMA’s Faith Based Operations group, reading information from multiple sources, and meeting weekly via Zoom.
 We are consulting with experts in public health and members of the medical community as plans develop.

 Please begin to mentally prepare for the sweeping changes that are going to be happening inside our walls.
 Church is going to be very different for the foreseeable future, and there is no question that it is going to be difficult for many of us to adjust without being angry, sad, confused — even heartbroken.
 We will be asked to let go of rituals and traditions that have been important to us for centuries.
 Communion, offering, and the sharing of the peace will look radically different or will be missing entirely from worship.
 Weddings, funerals, baptism, confirmation… how will we honor these rituals while staying safe?
 What about our worship materials such as bulletins and hymnals?
 How will we maintain appropriate social distancing inside or even outside our building?
 It’s a good size building, but it’s not that large.

 How annoyed are you feeling as you read this?
 We know it’s tough.
 Change is difficult when we want it, but even harder when it’s forced upon us.
 We do not yet know when we will be able to open safely, and we not going to do so until we have a clear plan in place and have taken all the precautions we can take to keep our members and guests safe.